-Mozambique has recently increased coverage of ARTs in children as well as skilled birth attendants.
-The country has significantly enhanced the tracking and accountability mechanisms with the development of the Reproductive, Maternal, Newborn, Adolescent and Child Health Scorecard.
+Mozambique-has recently increased coverage of ARTs in-has enhanced the tracking and accountability mechanisms with the development of the Reproductive, Maternal, Newborn, Adolescent and Child Health Scorecard.

 Progress in addressing Neglected Tropical Diseases (NTDs) in Mozambique is measured using a composite index calculated from preventive chemotherapy coverage achieved for lymphatic filariasis, onchocerciasis, schistosomiasis, soil transmitted helminths and trachoma.
 In 2020, preventive chemotherapy coverage was 81% for schistosomiasis, 77% for lymphatic filariasis, 45% for soil-transmitted helminthiasis and 0% for trachoma.
 Overall, the NTD preventive chemotherapy coverage index for Mozambique in 2020 is 13, which represents a very substantial decrease compared with the 2019 index value (68).